Table Of Contents

 Automatically Print a Shipping Label when an Order is Verified

 Did you know that you can configure ShipWorks so that your shipping label is automatically printed after the order is verified using Scan-based Quality Control?
 You can, and it is quick and easy to turn on.
+Check out this article to learn how.

 TIP 1 - You can use your mouse as needed to drag and drop products from the Items to Scan to the Packed panels and vice-versa.